dvidelabs/poly.shell/README.md

 successfully.

 The Capistrano and Vlad tools for Ruby on Rails are designed for these kind of jobs.
-Polyshell is a lower level tool but forms a good foundation for performing standard routines such as deploying a new version of a web site pulled from the latest source control branch.
+Poly.shell is a lower level tool but forms a good foundation for performing standard routines such as deploying a new version of a web site pulled from the latest source control branch.